DecentraLabsCom/Lab-Gateway/README.md

 The `blockchain-services` container mounts `./blockchain-data` into `/app/data` to keep the encrypted institutional wallet (`wallets.json`) between restarts.
 Create this folder before running Docker, lock down permissions, and add it to your backup plan.
 It is already ignored by git so you won't accidentally commit secrets.

+> The setup scripts create this directory automatically.
+Make sure it is backed up and has restricted permissions in production.

+## Institutional Wallet Setup

+The setup scripts no longer create wallets automatically.
+To provision the institutional wallet:

+1. Run `setup.sh`/`setup.bat`, review the blockchain values, and start the stack (`docker compose up -d`).
+2. Visit your blockchain-services console (`https://localhost:8443/wallet-dashboard` or `https://your-domain/wallet-dashboard`) and authenticate as an administrator.
+3. Use the wallet section to **create** or **import** the institutional wallet (you can still call the `/wallet/create` API if you prefer).
+4. Copy the resulting wallet address and the password you chose into **both** `.env` and `blockchain-services/.env` (`INSTITUTIONAL_WALLET_ADDRESS` / `INSTITUTIONAL_WALLET_PASSWORD`).
+5. Verify the encrypted wallet file (`wallets.json`) exists under `blockchain-data/`.

+This manual step keeps the private material in your control while the setup scripts continue to manage the rest of the deployment.

 ## Blockchain-Services Submodule Management

 The Full Version uses the blockchain-services as a Git submodule.
 Here's how to manage it: